 Step 3: Presentation of Branding Concepts

 Once I have refined all ideas down to three solid design concepts, it’s time to prepare these for presentation.
 I present these to the client in a 3 page A4 PDF.
 It presents the proposed brand identity and logo design in its context.
-I also provide a brief email discussing the creative approach for each concept, rather than just leaving it purely to visual appeal.
 Then, it’s over to you!!

 Step 4: Feedback / Revisions This process step is fairly self-explanatory.
 I allow up to two rounds of revisions, additional rounds of concepts or revisions are quoted for by the hour, with your express permission always sought, before I proceed.
 This is when colours, typefaces, composition and layout can be experimented with to ensure you are 150% invested in the final brand identity.

 Once I've completed any revisions (and quite often there aren’t any, thanks to the extensive briefing process) I present the final, resolved set of branding concepts to you for your thoughts and eagerly await sign-off.

 Step 6: Supply of Digital Brand Assets After sign-off, the final branding process step is to furnish the client with a suite of digital brand assets.
 These include: